제 이야기인줄ㅠㅠ 뜬금포 띵띵붓고 마디마디 아파서 병원갔는데 피검사수치들은 다 정상ㅠㅠ 그리고는 정형외과 가보시라고ㅠㅠ 나이드니 아픈곳이 늘어나는게 맞나봐요... 그러기전에 몸관리 잘하는게 맞는ㅠㅠ 정보 감사합니다!!!

 Fundamental treatment is very important.

-There are different types, and now I think I am one of them.
+There are different types, but now I think I'm like that